Nonlocal Fractional Quantum Field Theory and Converging Perturbation Series: Calculation of PT Series Terms

-Unfortunately, one can approximate function by Bernstein polynomials on compacts only.
-Moreover, if we try to approximate (even point-wise) a function $\left|t\right|^{\alpha}$, $t=t_{1}\cdot...\cdot t_{n}$ for all $t>0$ via any kind of polynomials (e.g. Hermite or Laguerre polynomials, which are convenient since our function belongs to all corresponding $\mathcal{L}^{2}$-spaces) we obtain a diverging series after integration.
-And the thing is there is a problem in radial direction.
-As a possible solution, before approximation by polynomials one should evaluate the integral in radial direction (over radial variable $r$).
-In the remaining integral over hypersphere we can approximate $\left|\xi\right|^{\alpha}$, where $\xi$ -- some function of $t_{a}$, by polynomials in $t$.
-Here will be no such a problem since on a hypersphere $\xi\in[-M;M]$ for some fixed $M$, so all the approximations and expansions will converge much better.
-And after such an approximation one can go back to $\mathbb{R}^{n}$ where it is easier to calculate the integrals using the source trick.
-We will underline all enterings of $s_{ab}\nu_{ab}$ in the formulas by explicit writing of $\tilde{G}_{ab}$ rather than $G_{ab}$
+According to theorems on polynomial approximation, e.g. the Stone--Weierstrass theorem, it is possible to approximate the function by polynomials on compacts only.
+Moreover, if we try to approximate (even pointwise) a function $\left|\zeta\right|^{\alpha}$ for all $\zeta\in\mathbb{R}$ via any kind of polynomials, e.g. Hermite or Laguerre polynomials (multiplied by the corresponding weight functions so that such expansions converge), we obtain a diverging series after term-by-term integration.
+And the thing is that there is a problem in the radial (in terms of spherical coordinates in $\mathbb{R}^{n}$) direction.
+As a possible solution, before approximating by polynomials, one should evaluate the integral (\ref{starting-integral-sect-5}) in the radial direction, introducing spherical coordinates in $\mathbb{R}^{n}$ (hyperspherical coordinates, if $n>3$, but for brevity we will use this term for $n>1$).
+In the remaining integral over hypersphere we can approximate $\left|t\right|^{\alpha}$, where $t$ --- some convenient function on the hypersphere with values in $[-1,1]$, by polynomials in $t$.
+There will be no such a problem since on a hypersphere $t\in[-1,1]$, so all the approximations and expansions will converge.
+After such an approximation one can go back to $\mathbb{R}^{n}$ where it is easier to calculate the integrals using the source trick.
+It is a brief summary of the material in the current subsection.